fastdatascience/fastdatascience.github.io/_posts/2023-03-11-natural-language-processing.markdown

 The [Deep Learning Textbook](https://www.deeplearningbook.org/) is a great comprehensive guide to everything related to machine learning and neural networks.
 It will help you understand the theory, whereas the NLTK book above is about practice.

-# Video series: Hugo Larochelle
+## Video series: Hugo Larochelle

 Hugo Larochelle from the Université de Montréal has put an [excellent series of video lectures online](https://www.youtube.com/watch?v=ciNBQupWsAc).

+# Getting started with Natural Language Processing

+If you have a large number of unstructured documents and you are struggling to extract value from them, please get in touch with us at [fastdatascience.com](https://fastdatascience.com/contact-2/).